Mad-Doc/ESP32-3224s028r-grbl-Controller/README.md

-# grbl_controller_esp32
+# grbl_controller_esp32 modded code By Docitchy

-This Grbl controller runs on a ESP32
+This Grbl controller runs on a ESP32-3224s028r Dual usb port only !

 This project allows to control a CNC running GRBL without having to use a pc.<br>